-When a truck accident is caused by reckless or wanton conduct, you might be able to seek an award of punitive damages.
+When a truck accident happens due to reckless or wanton conduct, you might be able to seek an award of punitive damages.
 Drunk driving is an example of reckless conduct that might lead to a punitive damages award in a truck accident case.

 Insurance coverage limits

 Most truck drivers and trucking companies are only required to carry a minimum of $750,000 in liability insurance coverage.
 While many motor carriers have higher policy limits, some choose to only purchase the minimum required coverage.
-When at-fault trucking parties only have the minimum coverage limits, it creates the risk that you may not be fully compensated for all your losses, especially if you suffer disabling injuries or if multiple innocent parties are seriously injured in the truck accident.
+When at-fault trucking parties only have the minimum coverage limits, it creates the risk that you may not be fully compensated for all your losses.
+This is especially the case if you suffer disabling injuries or if multiple innocent parties sustained serious injuries in the truck accident.

-In addition, some trucking companies have multi-layer insurance policies, with extra layers of coverage being triggered upon exhaustion of a prior layer and other circumstances.
+In addition, some trucking companies have multi-layer insurance policies.
+These contain triggers for extra layers of coverage upon exhaustion of a prior layer and other circumstances.
 This can make it difficult to accurately determine how much insurance coverage is available to compensate you.
 An experienced truck accident lawyer will be able to determine every possible source of compensation for you.